andrew/ultimate-awesome/README.md

 - [awesome-cs-training](https://github.com/goodjack/awesome-cs-training) - 台灣資訊培訓相關資源彙整.
 - [awesome-concepts](https://github.com/lukasz-madon/awesome-concepts) -  Awesome list about all kinds of interesting topics: Laws, Principles, Mental Models, Cognitive Biases.
 - [awesome-pandas](https://github.com/tommyod/awesome-pandas) - A collection of resources for pandas (Python) and related subjects.
-- [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
-Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-software-patreons](https://github.com/uraimo/awesome-software-patreons) - A curated list of awesome programmers and software projects you can support!.
 - [awesome-github](https://github.com/fffaraz/awesome-github) - A curated list of awesome GitHub tools, libraries, resources, and shiny things.
 - [awesome-badges](https://github.com/badges/awesome-badges) - A curated collection of awesome things related to status badges.